Vietnam.vn - Nền tảng quảng bá Việt Nam

 Libyan people search for relatives in the rubble.
 Photo: Reuters

 Usama Al Husadi, a 52-year-old driver, has been searching for his wife and five children since the disaster.
-“I have been walking to look for them… I have been to all the hospitals and schools but no luck,” he said.
+“I have been walking to look for them… I have been to all the hospitals and schools but have had no luck,” he said.
 “We have lost at least 50 family members.”

 “My wife and I survived but I lost my sister,” said Mohamed Mohsen Bujmila, a 41-year-old engineer.
-“My sister lived in the city center, where most of the destruction occurred.
+“My sister lived in the city center where most of the destruction occurred.
 We found the bodies of her husband and son and buried them.”

 Derna was a densely populated city built along the river.
 Now the city is in ruins.